jmartino21/Fetal-Health-Classification-Using-Machine-Learning/README.md

 2. Splits the dataset into training and testing sets.
 3. Trains Naive Bayes, Decision Tree, and Random Forest models.
 4. Evaluates models using accuracy and confusion matrices.
+5. Tunes Random Forest hyperparameters by testing various `n_estimators` values and graphing error rates.
-5. Displays results and comparison.
+6. Displays results and comparison.

 ## Output
 - Accuracy scores for each classification model.
 - Confusion matrices visualizing model performance.
+- Hyperparameter tuning graph for Random Forest showing depth vs. number of estimators and corresponding error rates.

 ## License
 This project is open-source and available for modification and use.